-- Villainous Breakdown: After Lucky cracks his Game-Breaker ability, he's reduced to the Kyurangers' whipping boy before being Killed Off for Real.
+- Villainous Breakdown: After Lucky cracks his Story Breaking ability, he's reduced to the Kyurangers' whipping boy before being Killed Off for Real.

 - Always Need What You Gave Up: She sacrificed her Healing Factor ability in order to become a cyborg.
-She soon laments being unable to regenerate anymore when she meets her Final Death at the hands of the Kyurangers in Space 43.
+She soon laments being unable to regenerate anymore when she meets her death at the hands of the Kyurangers in Space 43.

 - Came Back Wrong: Played for Laughs in Space 25.
 Being destroyed by Houou Soldier has apparently left her with two personality traits that don't even fit together, and ultimately she proves useless in combat.

 - Catchphrase: Refers to others as "Jelly brains!"
 (Kono tako) constantly.
 Not even regenerating into a more polite personality can remove this quirk.
-This also ends up being her Famous Last Words.
+This also ends up being her last words.

 - Chest Monster: Appears out of one when she attacks in Space 39, which parodies JRPG's.